galessio709/theoc/README.md

 ### 3. Analyzing and Visualizing Results
 After running the tests, the performance data can be processed using provided Python notebooks in `backend/tests/processing/`.
-These notebooks generate detailed benchmark tables used to builg the graphs to visualize execution times and scalability trends.
+These notebooks generate detailed benchmark tables used to build the graphs to visualize execution times and scalability trends.

 For more details, refer to the [technical report](https://anonymous.4open.science/r/8601/evaluation/tech_report.pdf).